Formative Assessment for Students and Teachers (FAST)

 Margaret Heritage, from the National Center for Research on Evaluation, Standards and Student Testing (CRESST) at UCLA, is an internationally recognized expert on formative assessment.
 She has written three books and numerous papers on formative assessment, and has made presentations on the topic all over the U.S, in Europe, India and Australia.

-2014-15 Business Partners: ACT, Amplify, CTB/McGraw-Hill, ETS, Interactive Achievement, Michigan Assessment Consortium, National Council of Supervisors of Mathematics, NEA, Northwest Evaluation Association, Pearson, Renaissance Learning, SRI, and Three Ring
+Business Partners: ACT, Amplify, Curriculum Associates, ETS, Michigan Assessment Consortium, National Council of Supervisors of Mathematics, NEA, Northwest Evaluation Association, Renaissance Learning, SRI, and WIDA

 - ProgramNational Conference on Student Assessment (NCSA)